mahedee/articles/microservices/Dockerize_Both_MySQL_And_ASP_NET_Core_Web_App_In_Windows_Container.md

-# How to Dockerize both ASP.NET Core Application and MySQL Server in Windows containers?
+# How to Dockerize both ASP.NET Core Application and MySQL Server in Windows containers

 ## Introduction